The Latest | Trump could see more gag order sanctions as 10th day of hush money trial gets underway

 “There is no crime.
 I have a crooked judge, is a totally conflicted judge,” Trump told supporters at a Waukesha, Wisconsin, event on Wednesday.

-While the gag order pertains to speaking publicly about jurors, key witnesses and others in the case, Trump remains free to criticize Merchan.
+While the gag order pertains to speaking publicly about jurors, key witnesses and others in the case, Trump remains free to criticize Judge Juan M. Merchan.

 Witness testimony in Donald Trump's criminal trial is set to resume Thursday, but only after a hearing on more potential gag order violations takes place.